cadmiumkitty/togaf-content-metamodel-ontology/README.md

 Given low prior adoption of the ontology and disruptive changes to many classes disjoint statements due to Location moving to General Entities, the decision is to adopt entirely new Ontology URI for TOGAF 9.2.
 For earlier discussion on ontology versioning see (http://ontologydesignpatterns.org/wiki/Community:Versioning_and_URIs) and (https://www.w3.org/TR/owl-guide/#OntologyVersioning).

+## Taxonomy Design Choices

+Both JSON-LD and Turtle serializations are provided out of the box to improve adoption.

 ## Prior Work

 Original from https://sites.google.com/site/ontologyprojects/home/togaf-core-content-metamodel is used with permission from Aurona Gerber.
 Subsequent modifications are released with Creative Commons Attribution-ShareAlike 4.0 International license.